mukil/dm4-notifications/README.md

 This sofware is released under the terms of the GNU General Public License in Version 3.0, 2007.

 ## Version History

+**1.1**, Upcoming, 2016

+* Renamed to dm4-notifications as that better expresses what this plugin is
+* Removed dependency to dm4.tags module
+* Renamed all type URIs
+* Allows to create notifications around any type of involved item
+* Associates subscriptions to username topics instead of user account topics
+* Compatible with DeepaMehta 4.8

+Note: This release is not compatible with previous releases and there is no migration provided.

 **1.0.3**, Dec 25, 2014